Skip to main content

 Union, Missouri · FDIC Cert #14334

-United Bank of Union is an FDIC-insured bank (Certificate #14334) with $576M in total assets and $484M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Union, Missouri, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 3.28%.
-BankHealthData assigns a composite Health Grade of F (25/100).
+This is the FDIC profile for United Bank of Union, an FDIC-insured bank (Certificate #14334) with $576M in total assets and $484M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Union, Missouri, the bank maintains a Tier 1 capital ratio of 8.89% (Well-Capitalized) and a nonperforming loan ratio of 3.28%.
+BankHealthData assigns a composite Health Grade of D (43/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 United Bank of Union (FDIC cert 14334) is a community bank — $576M in total assets, $484M in deposits, serving the Union, Missouri area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 8.89% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is elevated: non-performing loan ratio of 3.28% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is thin: 13.7% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.